rjseymour66/rjseymour66.github.io/content/en/docs/css-deep/modular.md

 ### Naming modules

 Ask yourself what the module represents conceptually.
 Don't use `button--red` and `button--blue` to describe the modules in case the colors change in the future.
 Use what they represent instead: `button--danger` and `button--success`.

+When naming items with BEM, it might help to first identify the following:
+- container element
+- descendent elements of the container.
+Name these using the double underscore.

+  For example, if you have a button that is nested in a navbar that uses the class `nav`, you can identify the button as `nav__button` to ensure that the styles apply only to that button.

 ## CSS scope